-When the government introduced the enhanced temporary layoff scheme, it enabled firms to lay off employees almost immediately with full compensation for the employees.
-We use the first month of real-time data on layoffs, on a sectoral level, to assign firms a fall in monthly labor costs during the lockdown.
+When the government introduced the enhanced temporary layoff scheme, it enabled firms to layoff employees almost immediately with full compensation for the employees.
+We use the first month of real time data on layoffs, on a sector level, to assign firms a fall in monthly labor costs during the lockdown.
 This has been facilitated by the changes in policy that reduced costs of laying off workers temporarily.

-When estimating the potential compensation for unavoidable fixed costs that each firm is eligible for, we consider the rules and restrictions described in Section II.
-In particular, we take into account that a firm cannot receive more than NOK 80 million in compensation for one month and that every NOK in compensation exceeding 30 million is cut in half.
+When estimating the potential compensation for unavoidable fixed costs that each firm is eligible for, we consider the rules and restrictions described in Section 2.2 above.
+In particular, we take into account that a firm cannot receive more than NOK 80 Million in compensation for one month and that every NOK in compensation exceeding 30 Million is cut in half.